Order on Amazon

 (The books do not have to be read in order.)

-and resulted in her wrongful conviction for treason against the British
+resulted in her wrongful conviction for treason against the British Crown.
+Now

-Crown.
-Now she faces a death sentence, thanks to the determined efforts
+she faces a death sentence thanks to Sam Sherryngton, the dashing agent who

-temptation free their imprisoned hearts ... or cost two fugitive lovers
+to temptation cost two fugitive lovers their lives?

 "...edge of your seat